Hong Kong Things to Do

 By Taxi

 The easiest way to get to Sai Kung is by Uber or taxi.
 It takes about 45 minutes from Central to Sai Kung Town (up to 60 minutes during peak weekend times due to traffic).
-Ask to get dropped off at Sai Kung Pier to take boats to other islands, and also to switch from the red Urban taxis to the green New Territories taxis to reach more remote destinations like the start of the Tai Long Wan Hike.
+Sai Kung Pier inside Sai Kung Town is the main drop-off point.
+Here you can transfer to minibuses, boats to other islands, and also to switch from the red Urban taxis to the green New Territories taxis to reach more remote destinations like the start of the Tai Long Wan Hike.

 Note that Ubers and cars are not allowed to drive in many parts of Sai Kung, which is why you need to switch to green taxis.